 Temple Beth El is committed to exploring the vitality of contemporary Jewish expression.
 It has chosen to be an unaffiliated congregation in order to best serve the spiritual needs of a diverse community.
 Its congregation embraces Jews of many backgrounds and many interfaith families.
 In its worship services they celebrate the power of the Hebrew language and it uses the prayer books published by the Reconstuctionist movement.

 This energetic congregation continues to launch new social and community building activities.
 It sponsors a Jewish film festival annually and members have formed adult and youth Klezmer bands, a choir and several book clubs.
 Its men’s and women’s groups are active.
 With a steadily growing congregation, it is planning an expansion to the present synagogue.
 Temple Beth El welcomes you to join in exploring and celebrating our faith!

 For members, religious school is free with small classes, under the direction of Rabbi Sokol.
 In addition to teaching there, she also leads two series of adult education classes this year.
 Our programs include community dinners, holiday celebrations, and movies and musical events.
-We originated and co-sponsor the Jewish Book Council series on the Peninsula.
 The Sisterhood and Brotherhood play a major role in the congregation.
 The monthly Brotherhood breakfast features speakers, and the Sisterhood hosts Rosh Chodesh gatherings and leads excursions for the Congregation.
 Our Caring Committee assists members with mitzvot.
 We actively support Social Action causes such as PORT, Transitions, and Jewish Family Services.